iMaverick007/crypto-app/README.md

 - **News Feed**: Stay informed with the latest cryptocurrency news
 - **Price Prediction**: ML-powered price predictions using TensorFlow.js
 - **Responsive Design**: Full mobile responsiveness with Tailwind CSS
+- **Crypto Tools**: Access integrated tools like Currency Converter, Profit/Loss Calculator, and Tax Estimator
+- **Informative Pages**: Explore About and Contact pages for more details

 ## Technologies Used